 Located in Wisconsin’s unique Driftless Area landscape, the University of Wisconsin-Platteville’s areas of focus include engineering and agriculture, water infrastructure, waste management and technological applications, groundwater, surface runoff and a broad spectrum of stream and lake research.
 Platteville, surrounded by small watersheds in a rural, agricultural setting, is home to Pioneer Farm, the Tree-Ring, Earth and Environmental Sciences Laboratory, the Fluid Mechanics Laboratory, the Geotechnical Engineering Laboratory and a dedicated freshwater research laboratory.
 Steering Committee Member: Will Hoyer, email@example.com.

-Located at the heart of the St. Croix River Basin, with a trout stream running right through campus, the University of Wisconsin-River Falls provides an emphasis on undergraduate research; it also enjoys a strong UW Extension partnership and an engaged local community.
-The university’s new environmental engineering degree reflects its interdisciplinary focus across departments and colleges.
-Other assets include the new Ecological Restoration Institute, broad water management expertise, multiple agricultural programs and two campus lab farms.
+Located at the heart of the St. Croix River Basin, the University of Wisconsin-River Falls provides an emphasis on undergraduate research and partnerships with UW Extension and local communities, ecosystem restoration and agricultural water management.
+The school fosters transdisciplinary understanding of and training around water sustainability (as evidenced by the How We See Water class and other ongoing campus activities like The Water Bar).
+The university’s environmental engineering degree reflects its interdisciplinary focus across departments and colleges.
+Other assets include the Ecological Restoration Institute, broad water management expertise, multiple agricultural programs, two campus lab farms and a trout stream on campus that is used as a living laboratory for surface and groundwater studies.
 Steering Committee Member: Jill Coleman Wasik, firstname.lastname@example.org.

-The College of Natural Resources at the University of Wisconsin-Stevens Point is the largest such college in the nation, featuring the third largest undergraduate water resources program.
-Areas of focus include fisheries and aquatic sciences; water quantity and quality; Great Lakes and Watershed management and restoration; and aquaculture and aquaponics.
-The college hosts the USGS Wisconsin Cooperative Fishery Unit and enjoys a strong UW Extension partnership.
-Steering Committee Member: Paul McGinley, email@example.com.
+The College of Natural Resources is the largest such college in the nation, featuring the third largest undergraduate water resources program with areas of expertise that include fisheries and aquatic sciences; groundwater and surface water quantity and quality; stream restoration and hydrology, Great Lakes and watershed management and restoration; and aquaculture.
+It hosts the U.S. Geological Survey Wisconsin Cooperative Fishery Unit, and partners with UW Extension on numerous ventures including the Center for Watershed Science and Education, Extension Lakes, and the Center for Land Use Education.
+Steering Committee Member: Brian Sloss, email@example.com.

-The University of Wisconsin-Stout, Wisconsin’s polytechnic university, offers water-focused, interdisciplinary programs in environmental science, applied social science and conservation biology.
-Experiential learning opportunities and campus facilities include the Center for Limnological Research and Rehabilitation, the National Science Foundation-funded LAKES Research Experience for Undergraduates and the Tainter Menomin Lake Improvement Association, in addition to partnerships with Wisconsin DNR, Minnesota Pollution Control Agency, U.S. Geological Survey and the Army Corps of Engineers.
+The University of Wisconsin-Stout, Wisconsin’s polytechnic university, offers water-focused, interdisciplinary programs in environmental science, applied social science, applied science and conservation biology.
+Experiential learning opportunities and campus facilities include the Center for Limnological Research and Rehabilitation, the National Science Foundation-funded LAKES Research Experience for Undergraduates, hosting the annual Red Cedar Watershed Conference, and partnerships with Wisconsin DNR, Minnesota Pollution Control Agency, U.S. Geological Survey and the Army Corps of Engineers.
 Steering Committee Member: Zach Raff, firstname.lastname@example.org.

 Located on the shores of our largest inland sea, the University of Wisconsin-Superior makes the most of its unique surroundings with an academic focus on aquatic biology (including invasive species), fisheries science, chemistry, environmental science (including microplastics analysis, toxicity testing and issues concerning human health), watershed management and planning.
 The university is home to the Lake Superior Research Institute, the Great Lakes Maritime Research Institute and the Transportation and Logistics Research Center.
 Steering Committee Member: Matthew TenEyck, MTenEyck@uwsuper.edu.